Taking steps to combat social isolation

 To help tackle this, we run a Gardening & Wellbeing Service which promotes social interaction and as active a lifestyle as possible.
 The service provides a charitable gardening clearance and maintenance support to the elderly and vulnerable in the county.

 About the Gardening & Wellbeing Service

-Delivered by our part-time Gardening Team Leader with the support of volunteers, the Gardening & Wellbeing Service offers opportunities for people of all ages to volunteer together with vulnerable and socially isolated participants in activities such as maintaining their own garden or growing fruit, vegetables and plants.
+Delivered by our Gardening Team Leader with the support of volunteers, the Gardening & Wellbeing Service offers opportunities for people of all ages to volunteer together with vulnerable and socially isolated participants in activities such as maintaining their own garden or growing fruit, vegetables and plants.
 This can be part of a supervised team involving a group of volunteers or independently on a one-to-one basis with the support of the gardening team.

 In addition to supporting individuals, we also work with communities and local groups to carry out community regeneration projects – often in partnership with local authorities, housing associations, schools, and the corporate sector.

 For more information on volunteering or if you need gardening support, please contact Karen on firstname.lastname@example.org/ 01844 617 231/07821 133408.

 We are in need of more volunteers to help deliver our Gardening & Wellbeing Service across the county.

 There are currently 65 households on our waiting list.
 These include households in: Aylesbury, Aston Clinton, Halton, Wendover, Quainton, Waddesdon, Stewkley, Soulbury, Winslow, Buckingham, Steeple Claydon, New Denham & Higher Denham, Burnham, Flackwell Health, Bourne End, Marlow, Amersham, High Wycombe, Walters Ash, Beaconsfield, Adstock, Long Crendon, Wing, Gerrards Cross and Weston Turville.